hoangduytran/blender-manual/manual/files/import_export/grease_pencil_pdf.rst

 Normalize
    When enabled, Export strokes with constant thickness.

-.. note:: The export of the Grease Pencil strokes is doing always from camera view.
+.. note:: The export of the Grease Pencil strokes is always from camera view.